flame-engine/flame/doc/flame/components.md

 ### Priority

-In Flame the order components are rendered (and updated) in is called `priority`, this is sometimes referred to as `z-index` in other languages and frameworks.
+In Flame every `Component` has the `int priority` property, which determines that component's sorting order within its parent's children, this is sometimes referred to as `z-index` in other languages and frameworks.
 The higher the `priority` is set to, the closer the component will appear on the screen, since it will be rendered on top of any components with lower priority that were rendered before it.